Trade Credit

 Conclusion

-As we have already seen that the trade credit is the deferment of payment to accounts payable for a purchase made today, a business should look for the advantages of trade credit as well as disadvantages of trade credit too.
+As we have already seen that trade credit is the deferment of payment to accounts payable for a purchase made today, a business should look for the advantages of trade credit as well as the disadvantages of trade credit too.
 It needs to understand how it can manage trade credit and also why it is required to manage trade credit.
-All these learnings will help in saving on financial cost of the business.
+All these learnings will help in saving on the financial cost of the business.

 Sanjay Borad